Padre Island National Seashore

-Padre Island National Seashore (PINS) is a national seashore located on Padre Island off the coast of South Texas.
-In contrast to South Padre Island, known for its beaches and vacationing college students, PINS is located on North Padre Island and consists of a long beach where nature is preserved.
+Padre Island National Seashore (PINS) is a national seashore administered by the National Park Service, located on Padre Island off the coast of South Texas, USA.
+In contrast to South Padre Island, known for its beaches and vacationing college students, PINS is located on the north end of Padre Island and consists of a long beach where nature is preserved.

 Most of the park is primitive, but camping is available, and most of the beach is only accessible to four-wheel-drive vehicles.
 All but four miles is open to vehicle traffic.
 PAIS is the fourth designated national seashore in the United States.

-North Padre Island is the longest undeveloped barrier island in the world.
+Padre Island is the longest undeveloped barrier island in the world.
 The national seashore is 70 mi long with 65.5 mi of Gulf beach.
 PAIS hosts a variety of pristine beach, dune, and tidal flat environments, including the Laguna Madre on its west coast, a famous spot for windsurfing.
 It is located in parts of Kleberg, Kenedy, and Willacy counties, with Kenedy County having the majority of its land area.